Dana Fischer

 Dana Fischer is an American Magic: The Gathering player.
 She is tied for the youngest to make the second day of a Grand Prix tournament (at age eight) and is the youngest to win cash at a Grand Prix (at age nine).

 Background and family life

 Dana Fischer was born in July 2010, and lives with her mother, father, and older sister in Carmel Valley, San Diego.
 Her father started teaching both daughters Magic when they were very young, before they could read the card text.
 They learned to play by memorizing the cards.
 This was similar to how players learn to play with cards in a foreign language.
 After they learned to read, the process went faster.
 Her sister lost interest in Magic over the next few years, while Dana continued to play.

-Other activities Dana likes include soccer, singing, hula hooping, and gymnastics; her sister teaches her dance moves and life skills like tying her shoes.
+Other activities Dana likes include soccer, singing, hula hooping, and gymnastics.
+She is currently a freshman at Canyon Crest Academy.